 At least 23% of the 13,900 ward beds in the country were utilized, while 26% of the 4,000 ward beds in the National Capital Region (NCR) were in use.

 Based on the latest report, the DOH said all laboratories were operational since November 10, while there were two laboratories that failed to submit data to the COVID-19 Document Repository System.

 The Health department reported 27 duplicates were removed from the total case count.
 Of these, 23 are recoveries and one death.

-Further, 14 recoveries were reclassified as fatalities after final validation.
+Meanwhile, at least 145 cases that were previously tagged as recoveries were reclassified as deaths after final validation.

 Independent monitoring group OCTA Research on Friday said it expected new COVID-19 cases in the NCR to continue decreasing even as the reproduction number slightly increased to 0.44.

 Based on the latest OCTA report, the 7-day average in the region slightly increased over the past 2 days to 423 from the previous 364 recorded on November 3 to 9.
 (MNS)